 Again, if you have questions, leave a comment below or write me: email@example.com.

-You can read the full workshop program here.
+To read the full workshop program and register, click here.